ZakaryaGuehche/ZakaryaGuehche/README.md

 <p align="center">
   <strong>Data Analyst & Data Scientist Junior | Mathematics & AI Enthusiast</strong><br>
   <em>Currently pursuing a degree in Applied Mathematics (L3) at Sorbonne Paris Nord.
-Admitted to the Master of Science in Computer Science & Data Science at ESILV for September 2026.</em>
+Admitted to the Master of Science in Computer Science & Data Science at ESILV for the next school year.</em>
 </p>

 ---